dongjin-seo2020/1DFreeFormDQN/README.md

 ![plot](./images/schematics.png)

 ## target condition
-To learn the structure-efficiency relation for multiple deflection angles / near-infrared wavelengths each condition is learned by a same network architecture
+To learn the structure-efficiency relation for multiple deflection angles / near-infrared wavelengths.
+Each condition is learned by a same network architecture, showing the robustness of input condition of the network.

 The performance was checked for: wavelength of 900nm, 1000nm, 1100nm / deflection angle of 50°, 60°, 70°.
 Please refer to the paper(link) for further information.